Ain’t technology wonderful?

 Contrary to popular belief, natural disasters (e.g. flood, hurricane, etc.) are not the primary cause of IT disaster events.
 The majority are caused by human error.
 Unless you can say your staff and other support operate mistake free, you are vulnerable to data loss.
-Also you should consider that a massive loss of data or data/information access can be catastrophic to a business within a very short time frame.
+Also, you should consider that a massive loss of data or data/information access can be catastrophic to a business within a very short time frame.
 According to Small Business Trends, 60% of SMBs that lose their data will shut down within 6 months.

 Many believe that disaster recovery solutions are an expensive luxury, and leave their destination to fate, forgoing the expense of installing and maintaining disaster recovery solutions.
-This thinking is loaded with risk that bears potentially catastrophic consequences.
-The cost of installation and maintenance of an adequate disaster recovery system is less expensive than it used to be, due to development of virtualization and replication solutions most of which include a cloud based component.
+This thinking is loaded with a risk that bears potentially catastrophic consequences.
+The cost of installation and maintenance of an adequate disaster recovery system is less expensive than it used to be, due to the development of virtualization and replication solutions most of which include a cloud-based component.
 If you do not maintain adequate disaster recovery capabilities, you owe it to yourself to assess the benefits and cost of implementing a DR system, before continuing to operate without protection.

 Malware poses a significant threat to all businesses that have any internet connections to the outside world.
 Generally, no business is immune to this threat.
 Malware attacks computers in a variety of forms, including: